Open a PDF version to print this topic

 Avoidant restrictive food intake disorder (ARFID)

-People with avoidant restrictive food intake disorder (usually shortened to ARFID) refuse to eat most food, and eat so little they don't meet their energy or nutritional needs.
+People with avoidant restrictive food intake disorder (ARFID) refuse to eat most food.
+They eat so little they do not meet their energy or nutritional needs.
 It can be related to anxiety and hypersensitivity to certain textures and flavours.

-ARFID usually starts in children or teens, but can happen in people of all ages.
-Children with ARFID may have delayed growth because they're not eating well enough.
+ARFID usually starts in tamariki (children) or rangatahi (teens).
+But it can happen in people of all ages.
+Tamariki with ARFID may have delayed growth because they are not eating well enough.

-ARFID is much more serious than normal childhood fussy eating, and can have serious health consequences.
-It's more common among males than females.
+ARFID is much more serious than normal fussy eating.
+ARFID can have serious health consequences.
+It is more common among males than females.

 Binge eating disorder

-People with binge-eating disorder (or compulsive overeating) go through periods of eating too much when they aren't actually hungry.
-They often feel that they can't control their eating, yet constantly try to gain control through dieting or fasting.
+People with the disorder go through periods of eating too much when they are not actually hungry.
+They often feel they cannot control their eating.
+Yet they constantly try to gain control through dieting or fasting.

-The warning signs of binge-eating disorder can include: frequent weight fluctuations; weight gain; frequent dieting; alternating between eating and fasting; rapid eating and eating until uncomfortably full; eating alone or in secret; obsession with food and eating.
+The warning signs of binge-eating disorder can include frequent weight fluctuations, weight gain and frequent dieting.
+They can include alternating between eating and fasting, rapid eating and eating until uncomfortably full.
+Also, eating alone or in secret and an obsession with food and eating.

-For many people who binge, food provides comfort or distraction from problem they are having.
-These can be linked with depression and anxiety.
+For many people who binge, food provides comfort or a distraction from problems they are having.
+This can be linked with depression and anxiety.

 Bulimia (bulimia nervosa)

-Purging is making yourself vomit, using laxatives or using other ways to try to get rid of food so you don't gain weight.
+Purging is making yourself vomit, using laxatives or using other ways to try to get rid of food.
+People do this so they do not gain weight.

-Some people with bulimia also exercise excessively to stop themselves gaining weight.
+Some people with bulimia also exercise excessively to avoid gaining weight.

 These cycles of bingeing and purging often lead to feelings of failure and depression.
-People with bulimia believe they've lost control over their efforts to lose weight and often feel disgusted about their purging.
+People with bulimia believe they have lost control over their efforts to lose weight.
+They often feel disgusted about their purging.
 They also tend to dislike their bodies and have low self-esteem.

 Bulimia is treated with talking therapies, including cognitive behaviour therapy.